a2stuff/a2d/notes/testplan.md

 * On a IIgs, launch DeskTop.
 Launch a IIgs-native program e.g. NoiseTracker.
 Exit and return to DeskTop.
 Verify that the display is not garbled.

+* On the KEGS, GSport or GSplus IIgs emulators, launch DeskTop.
+Verify the emulator does not crash.

 * On the Crossrunner IIgs emulator, launch DeskTop.
 Verify it does not hang on startup.

+* Use the Options control panel (in DeskTop) to show Shortcuts on startup.
+Launch Shortcuts.
+File > Quit.
+Verify that super-hires mode is not erroneously activated.

 ### Apple IIc